itikadi/emogeav1/README.md

 Technical description of the method and extended usage examples will soon be available upon completion of the academic peer-review process.

 The current **implementation** of EMOGEA is in R (this repository).
-The **output** from any of the implementations can be explored either in R, Python To install the package, type in the R console:
+The **output** from any of the implementations can be explored either in R or Python.

+To install the package, type in the R console:
 ```R
 devtools::install_github("itikadi/emogeav1", build_vignettes = TRUE)